saihemanth2006/Build-an-Event-Driven-Order-Processing-System-with-Apache-Kafka/README.md

 # Event-Driven Order Processing System with Apache Kafka

-A production-ready, scalable event-driven microservices architecture for order processing using Apache Kafka, demonstrating enterprise-grade patterns and best practices.
+This is a project I built to learn about microservices and event-driven architecture.
+It's basically an order processing system where different services communicate with each other using Apache Kafka instead of calling each other directly.

-## 📋 Table of Contents
+## Table of Contents

 - [Overview](#overview)
 - [Architecture](#architecture)